Even though I consider myself a purist, I do occasionally enjoy switching up things by experimenting with different coffee condiments.

 The vanilla hazelnut flavored blend is great, but if you are looking for a simple hazelnut scent, go for this version.

-For those of you who look for a decaf coffee brand with hazelnut flavoring that isn’t dull try out the decaffeinated Cameron’s packages.
+For those of you who look for a decaf coffee brand with hazelnut flavoring that doesn’t have a dull and unpleasant flavor, try out the decaffeinated Cameron’s packages.

 The vanilla and hazelnut flavors contribute to this desired by many people effect.